brianhill/physics/daily_schedule-term_2.md

 ![Chris Hadfield floating inside the ISS](./resources/ChrisHadfield.jpeg)

-Is his momentum changing?
+Is Chris Hadfield's momentum changing?
 Is the momentum of his guitar &mdash; which is floating in front of him &mdash; changing?
 Is the momentum of the ISS changing?